cfinlay/cfinlay.github.io/_pages/about.md

   - /about.html
 ---

-I'm a post-doctoral researcher at [McGill University](https://www.mcgill.ca/) in machine learning, and a visiting research fellow at the [Institute for Pure and Applied Mathematics](https://www.ipam.ucla.edu/) at UCLA.
+I'm a post-doctoral researcher at [McGill University](https://www.mcgill.ca/) in machine learning.
 My PhD was in applied math, where I was supervised by
 [Adam Oberman](https://www.adamoberman.net/).
 My research interests lie at the intersection of artificial intelligence, machine learning, and applied math.
 I'm a numerical analyst by training, which means I love creating and dissecting algorithms for use in scientific computing, and studying their convergence and stability properties.